C++ Inheritance

 Hybrid Inheritance

-Hybrid inheritance combines two or more types of inheritance, providing a flexible way to create new classes with diverse characteristics.
-It allows a class to inherit from multiple base classes, forming a more complex hierarchy.
+Hybrid inheritance combines two or more types of inheritance, creating a more complex class hierarchy.

 Access Specifiers and Inheritance